God Stuff / Sex Stuff

 I am not someone who shames myself, or anyone else for that matter, for engaging in any sexual act, no matter how twisted it may be.
 In fact, I am so extremely pro-sex and pro-freak that my closest friends refer to me as both an authority on sexual experience and a pillar of non-judgment.
 To become so fearful of the acts and feelings I was experiencing was both bizarre and totally counter to my true self — I’m disgusted recounting these reactions to you now.
 Nevertheless these feelings have led me to reflect on the bigger picture.

-For years I have lived and worked in opposition of my body clock, my passions and beliefs.
+For years I have lived and worked in opposition to my body clock, my passions and beliefs.
 But in this present moment I am rejecting the past — hurling my inner being from out of the shadows and into the light of the future.
 To find myself in a situation where I feel as though I have the chance to explore some pretty freaky depths of bodily pleasure while acting on behalf of my soul, well this may in fact be the start of a spiritual awakening.

 I own a great many books on spirituality, higher powers, meditation — I also own more than a few sex toys and related equipment.
 I keep all of these items together in the same space: an unassuming bedside cabinet.
 It never occurred to me before last week that this storage choice may offer some insight into my current situation.

 To reflect on powerful moments of spiritual connection, of faith… the sensations are not dissimilar to that of an intense orgasm.
 The feeling of being so utterly lost in the moment, so filled with physical sensation that time and existence fall away.
 The feeling of being so fully in one’s body that each passing second is ecstatic in its beauty and simplicity.
 Is it any wonder so many of us scream “Oh my God” when climaxing?